 What is berberine?

-An alkaloid found in many plants, including goldenseal, barberry, Oregon grape and goldthread, berberine has long been used as a natural medicine for a number of common ailments.
+An alkaloid found in many plants, including goldenseal, barberry, Oregon grape and goldthread, berberine has long been used as a natural compound for a number of common ailments.
 Over time, science has backed up what common wisdom has long told, especially with its power to boost blood sugar metabolism and promote weight loss.*

 What makes Enzymedica's Berberine better?

 Berberine can be sourced from many plants, including Barberry and Goldenseal.
 Unfortunately, Goldenseal is an “at risk” plant due to overharvesting in the wild and its use is strongly discouraged by plant conservationists.

 Enzymedica’s Berberine is sustainably sourced from the barberry plant, which grows abundantly, is naturally sustainable and rich in valuable phytochemicals.
 Our Berberine is standardized at 95%.

 There are numerous research studies that support Berberine's use as a dietary supplement.
 In a series of two double-blind studies, Berberine was found to be influential for healthy weight management.*1,2